 - Complete the RI•CH Course (online).

-- Complete optional plant identification courses and workshops (in person and online).
+- Complete optional plant identification classes and workshops (in person and online) as needed.

 - Pass the first two parts of the exam on the RI•CH Course and Training Manual including the final project.

 - Pass the third part of the exam on plant identification.

 - Maintain your certification by earning 5 re-certification credits each year.

 RI•CH course completion +

 The newly-updated RI Certified Horticulturist Training Manual includes: